RedHatInsights/frontend-components/doc/components/tableToolbar.md

 # Table Toolbar

-Implementation of 'table toolbar' that can contain table actions
+Implementation of 'table toolbar' that can contain table actions.
+Simply a styled wrapper for Patternfly's Toolbar component

 ## Usage